mizuno-group/TransformerVAE/usage.md

 ```
 python decode.py --latent path_to_latent_variables --weight path_to_model_weight_dir --name <decoding name>
 ```
 - Latent variables to be decoded must be prepared in a csv format.
-Each row has to contain latent variables of one molecule without index columns (A header row has to exist).
-A feature file made in ```featurization.py``` satisfies the format.
+Each row has to contain latent variables of one molecule without index column (A header row has to exist).
+A feature file made by ```featurization.py``` satisfies this format.
     The path to the prepared latent variables file has to be specified in ```--latent``` option.
 - ```<decoding name>``` can be an arbitrary string.
 Decoded SMILES will be stored in ```./decoding/results/<decoding name>/decoded_smiles.txt```.
 This file contains SMILES of each molecule without header.